Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - At home, as 1.5-point favorites or greater, the Raiders have one win ATS (1-2).

-- This season, in six home games, Las Vegas has gone over the total four times.
+- Las Vegas has gone over the total in four of six home games this season.

-- Raiders home games this season average 49.0 total points, which equals this contest's over/under.
+- The average total in Raiders home games this season is 49.0 points, the same as this outing's over/under.

-- Washington is 2-3 overall, with two wins against the spread, away from home.
+- Washington has two wins against the spread, and is 2-3 overall, away from home.

 - Away from home, the Football Team are unbeaten ATS (1-0) as 1.5-point underdogs or more.

-- Washington has gone over the total in three of five road games this year.
+- This year, in three of five away games Washington has hit the over.

 Powered by Data Skrive.